canadiancode/personal-website/readMe.md

 Todo's:

--> Add scroll to top button on bottom right hand corner
+-> blur background image when header is open

+-> make the header X bigger on mobile for easy clickability

--> create mobile view for header
+-> add dark hue background for header phone

 -> add footer section